marijnh/Eloquent-JavaScript/06_object.md

 {{index "Object.prototype", "toString method"}}

 Here, the object's property names are the people's names and the property values are their ages.
 But we certainly didn't list anybody named toString in our map.
-Yet, because plain objects derive from `Object.prototype`, it looks like the property is there.
+Yet because plain objects derive from `Object.prototype`, it looks like the property is there.

 {{index "Object.create function", prototype}}

-As such, using plain objects as maps is dangerous.
+For this reason, using plain objects as maps is dangerous.
 There are several possible ways to avoid this problem.
 First, you can create objects with _no_ prototype.
-If you pass `null` to `Object.create`, the resulting object will not derive from `Object.prototype` and can safely be used as a map.
+If you pass `null` to `Object.create`, the resulting object will not derive from `Object.prototype` and can be safely used as a map.

 ```
 console.log("toString" in Object.create(null));